kpowkitty/gender-in-advertisements/README.md

      Men recovered and grew exponentially, whereas women only just barely started to grow again in the 2020's

-Like the scientist I am, I naturally asked the question...

 ## Why?
 There are, of course, many reasons why.
 But, I wanted to zoom in on advertisements.
 Advertisements are extremely influential; razor companies promoted shaving as a feminine product to sell more razors...